 Sarasim in the Teen Titans episode "Cyborg the Barbarian".
 Cyborg is her "Bob."

 Sponge Bob Square Pants parodied this trope, when Sandy Cheeks took off her diving suit in one episode.
-Patrick exclaimed in shock "Sandy is a girl?!" although everyone in Bikini Bottom should be more than just aware, that Sandy is female.
-In fact she's very popular with the towns boys.
+Patrick exclaimed in shock "Sandy is a girl?!" even though everyone in Bikini Bottom was already aware (hell, Patrick himself already knew; it was the entire point of her debut episode).

 In another episode, Peter ends up on house arrest when he gets angry at someone who he assumes is a man, and punches "him" out.
 Not only was "he" a woman (a very masculine-looking woman) but she was pregnant.